 Briefly, ICP is a description of your ideal customer.

-Defining it means making a perfect base for further tailoring your outreach.
+Defining it means making a perfect base for targeted outreach.

 Your sales will grow.
 You will be able to simplify your business and automate your LinkedIn lead generation.
 You will perform better with your clients.